IPA: An Information-Reconstructive Input Projection Framework for Efficient Foundation Model Adaptation: Introduction

 In the original LoRA formulation, the down-projection matrix $A$ is randomly initialized and thus data-agnostic.
 Analyses of LoRA's inherent asymmetry show that during adaptation, this down-projection $A$ remains close to its initialization, whereas the up-projection $B$ adapts more effectively to the data \citep{HydraLoRA,LoRA+,AssymLoRA}.
 This suggests that a data-agnostic input projection can become a performance bottleneck, motivating its replacement with a feature-aware, data-dependent alternative that better aligns with the intrinsic structure of the inputs.

-In this paper, we tackle this direction and introduce \ours, an input‑feature‑aware projection scheme that preserves maximal information in the reduced hidden feature space.
-Our contributions are: \begin{itemize} \item We formulate adaptation with a dedicated feature-projection pretraining objective that maximizes information preservation in the bottleneck dimension through an encoder-decoder formulation. \item We instantiate this framework in the linear setting using efficient forward-only pretraining algorithms. \item We empirically validate \ours on language and vision-language tasks, showing consistent improvements over random linear projections.
+In this paper, we tackle this direction and introduce \ours, an input‑feature‑aware projection scheme that preserves optimally the input information in the reduced hidden feature space.
+Our contributions are: \begin{itemize} \item We formulate adaptation with a dedicated feature-projection pretraining objective that favors information reconstruction in the bottleneck dimension through an encoder-decoder formulation. \item We instantiate this framework in the linear setting using efficient forward-only pretraining algorithms. \item We empirically validate \ours on language and vision-language tasks, showing consistent improvements over random linear projections.
 On several architectures, \ours matches the performance of fully trained LoRA while requiring roughly half as many trainable parameters. \end{itemize}